This product is excellent for reducing a hyperactive histamine response as well as food sensitivities and gut mediated inflammation!- Dr. Jockers

 GI Health

-In a study of adults (n=61) with post-prandial abdominal pain, distention, and flatulence but no GI diagnosis, improvement on a GI symptom rating scale was noted for 10 of 12 variables with significant improvement in three of 12 GI variables.[10]
+In a study of adults (n=61) with post-prandial abdominal pain, distention, and flatulence but no GI diagnosis, an improvement on a GI symptom rating scale was noted for 10 of 12 variables with significant improvement in three of 12 GI variables.[10]

 Adding significance to the benefits for use in IBS, a double-blind, placebo-controlled, multicenter trial evaluating the safety and efficacy of LactoSpore in IBS patients (n=36) over a 90-day period suggested that daily supplementation with two billion spores significantly decreased symptoms of vomiting, bloating, diarrhea, abdominal pain, and stool frequency (P P<0.01).[14]

-This study ultimately resulted in licensure of a Canadian health claim for the use of LactoSpore to address IBS.*
+This study ultimately resulted in the licensure of a Canadian health claim for the use of LactoSpore to address IBS.*

 IgY Max™ Hyperimmunized Egg Powder